-Overview: Nanosize catalytic particles are more reactive than their bulk counterparts in large part owed to their high surface to volume ratio.
+Overview: Nanosize catalytic particles are more reactive than their bulk counterparts in large part owed to their high surface-to-volume ratio.
 With Rowan University, platinum nanoparticles (7-9nm) were synthesized and characterized using scanning electron microscopy (SEM), transmission electron microscopy (TEM; Figures 1 and 2) and x-ray diffraction (XRD).
-The particles were then uniformly dispersed on a cordierite substrate and flow reactor studies performed with different catalyst loadings using a premixture of methanol and air.
+The particles were then uniformly dispersed on a cordierite substrate and flow reactor studies were performed with different catalyst loadings using a premixture of methanol and air.
 The end goal is to better understand the reactivity of nanosize platinum catalysts, to compare results to bulk layered catalysts and to assess the thermal stability of the catalysts subject to repeat cycling.

 Advantages of Nanosize Catalysts: It has long been recognized that nanosized catalysts are more reactive than their bulk layered counterparts, yet loss of surface area and morphological changes owed to sintering and restructuring during use limit the benefits.
 If, however, a high activity catalyst can be maintained, the amount of catalyst material needed can be reduced, shorter catalyst startup times achieved and lower temperature operation made possible.
 In this study, platinum nanoparticles were synthesized using wet chemistry, their reactivity assessed in a bench-scale quartz flow reactor and sintering evaluated by subjecting new samples to repeated cycling and/or controlled temperature environments.